Mimi on the Beach

-"Mimi on the Beach" is a song by the Canadian singer/songwriter Jane Siberry.
-It is the only single released in support of her second album No Borders Here, first issued in 1984.
+"Mimi on the Beach" is a song by the Canadian singer-songwriter Jane Siberry.
+It is the only single released in support of her second album No Borders Here, was first issued in 1984.

+A video for the song received airplay on MuchMusic in Canada.
+It was directed by Richard Oleksiak, father of Canadian Olympic swimmer Penny Oleksiak and NHL defenseman Jamie Oleksiak.

 Formats and track listing

 All songs written by Jane Siberry.